Richi2PL/chome-dino/README.md

 # chome-dino
-chrome://dino full game in a .html file
+chrome://dino full game in a .html file (Spanish)